barber223/AudioApp/README.md

 - can delete cat files
 - can start working through the starting of the recording process
 - can open the cloud and listen to a basic file (No Working Buttons)
+- can record but they do not show
+- can navagate between view
+- can view all files within the database

 # Summary